DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 "Headaches if I push too hard.
 Nosebleeds if I really overdo it.
 RAE says if I tried to do something way beyond my capacity, it could damage my cognitive patterns.
 But we're being careful.
 Really careful."

 Lina didn't look convinced.
-"So you're trusting an AI—sorry, an entity—that was contained for a reason, to know your limits better than you do."
+"So you're trusting an AI - sorry, an entity - that was contained for a reason, to know your limits better than you do."

 "She's been right so far," Jason said quietly.